Ciarenni/IntergraphProblemStatement/README.md

 # IntergraphProblemStatement
-Problem statement given to me during an interview.
+Problem statement given to me during an interview in 2012.

 The problem statement, to the best of my recollection, was to take a set of name data and group them by their patterns.
 A pattern was defined as being a sequence of characters that were a letter, a number, or another character.
 The data I was given is below: